blocksds/sdk/docs/content/technical/devkitarm_porting_guide.md

            $(BLOCKSDS)/libs/libnds
 ```

-You can remove the dswifi or maxmod libraries if you aren't using them.
+You can remove the DSWiFi or Maxmod libraries if you aren't using them.

 The reason for this additional complexity with `LIBS` and `LIBDIRS` is to allow
 the user as much flexibility as possible when mixing and matching libraries.